 The candidate did not get hired, even thought he/she excelled at other technical questions.
 The interviewer expected him/her to “work” on his/her spare time.
 Like a pet project – to learn something new, or to sharpen the skills.
 The interviewer hired another candidate who does exactly that.

 I’m glad I was not neither in that kind of interview, nor I have that kind of boss.

-And always remember, your time, outside of working hours, belongs to you, and your family.
-Not your boss.
+And always remember, your time, outside of working hours, belongs to you, your life, and your family.